You are hereHome» Services» Robotic Surgery» da Vinci Sacrocolpopexy: Surgery for Uterine or Vaginal Vault Prolapse

 da Vinci Sacrocolpopexy: Surgery for Uterine or Vaginal Vault Prolapse

-Sacrocolpopexy is a procedure to surgically correct vaginal vault prolapse where mesh is used to hold the vagina in the correct anatomical position.
+da Vinci Sacrocolpopexy involves correcting the uterine / vaginal vault prolapse with mesh, which is used to hold the vagina in the correct anatomical position.
 This procedure can also be performed following a hysterectomy to treat uterine prolapse to provide long-term support of the vagina.

 - Significantly less pain